-- □ e.
+- □ c.
+The right to have an attorney present during any interview with peace officers or prosecutors; - d.
+The right to terminate the interview at any time; and - □ e.
 The right to an examining trial if the offense charged is a felony. - □ f.
 If applicable, the magistrate shall inform the person that the person may file the ability to pay affidavit described by Art.
 17.028(f), C.C.P. - □ 10.
 The Vienna Convention on Consular Notifications requires that a foreign national be offered the opportunity to have his or her country's consulate notified that he or she is facing criminal action.
 The magistrate should do the following: - □ a.
 Admonish the person of his or her right to request that his or her country's consular office be notified of this criminal action.

-Effective January 1, 2022.
 Art.
 15.17(a), C.C.P.